Warning message

 How can EAL learners assess themselves?

-Many educators have found the Learning Village very supportive during this pandemic period, as learners can learn independently on the platform, with educators able to access assessment information to find out key indicators, such as the length of time a learner has spent on each lesson, what they succeeded at and what they need extra practice on.
+Many educators have found Learning Village very supportive, as learners can learn independently on the platform, with educators able to access assessment information to find out key indicators, such as the length of time a learner has spent on each lesson, what they succeeded at and what they need extra practice on.
 This gives educators crucial information on the next steps for learning.

 How do we help EAL learners know how to improve?